John Freeman Walls Historic Site: Migration to Ontario

 In the mid-nineteenth century, black slaves were fleeing the United States by the thousands and coming north to Ontario, Quebec, and New Brunswick, via the Underground Railroad, the vast majority of these fugitive slaves arriving in Southwestern Ontario, crossing mainly over the Detroit River and to a lesser extent the Niagara River.
-After the Slavery Abolition Act of 1833 of the British Empire, the number of refugees from slavery coming to the colonies grew, and local leaders in the region became concerned that the influx of refugees, estimated to be around 30,000 in 1852, made it more difficult for Blacks to find jobs in their new homeland.
+After the Slavery Abolition Act 1833 of the British Empire, the number of refugees from slavery coming to the colonies grew, and local leaders in the region became concerned that the influx of refugees, estimated to be around 30,000 in 1852, made it more difficult for Blacks to find jobs in their new homeland.
 As early as 1846, meetings were held by local church leaders to help remedy the situation, and later that year, the Refugee Home Society was founded.
 The Refugee Home Society was dissolved in 1864, due to limiting land policies, lack of significant leadership.
 Families migrated to Haiti and various parts of Canada.